Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Results

 We first look at the scenarios that the participants selected as the most memorable scenario that made them feel uncomfortable.
-From the 140 participants who reported one or more scenarios that made them feel uncomfortable, we find that the most selected memorable scenarios tended to be from the audio category (74/140), and the least selected scenarios are from the video category (13/140).
-See~\autoref{tab:memorable_scenarios} in~\autorefappendix{sec:more_results} for further details.
+Of the 140 participants who reported one or more scenarios that made them feel uncomfortable, we find that the most selected memorable scenarios tended to be from the audio category (74/140), and the least selected scenarios are from the video category (13/140).
+See \autoref{tab:memorable_scenarios} in \autoref{app:more_results} for further details.

 Our qualitative analysis of the open-ended question about why participants felt uncomfortable (Q.21) revealed four overarching themes for the causes of discomfort: affecting the flow of the meeting, affecting the worker's professional image, feeling a lack of control over the incident, and fear of consequences.~\autoref{tab:reasons_discomfort} lists the frequencies of the identified themes that form the reasons that caused discomfort when experiencing privacy-invasive scenarios while working from home.
-Audio scenarios have the highest frequencies in three out of the four themes.
+The audio scenarios have the highest frequencies in three of the four themes.

-For the 74 participants who did not experience any scenario that made them feel uncomfortable, the described scenarios that would make them feel uncomfortable were centered around the workers themselves and other adults, with the top four scenarios related to: their video 24/74 , their voice 11/74, an adult video 11/74, and an adult voice 10/74.
+For the 74 participants who did not experience any scenario that made them feel uncomfortable, the described scenarios that would make them feel uncomfortable were centered on the workers themselves and other adults, with the top scenario categories related to\footnote{Since the scenarios here were provided in response to an open-ended question and not on a list as those who said they experienced at least one scenario that made them feel uncomfortable, some participants provided scenarios that contained multiple categories.
+Thus, scenario categories in this section are non-exclusive and the counts represent the mentioned scenario categories and not the participants.}: their video (24), their voice (11), an adult's video (11), and an adult's voice (10).
 Most of the scenarios contained exacerbated details that our scenarios did not include.
-For example, 26/74 participants provided scenarios related to inappropriateness, mostly related to inappropriately dressed or undressed, such as \quotes{If I inadvertently shared my camera and was not dressed appropriately for work.} (P\_155) and \quotes{If i was in the nude thinking my camera was off but it actually wasn't} (P\_143), as well as inappropriate behaviors, or conversations.
+For example, 26 participants provided scenarios related to inappropriateness, mainly related to being inappropriately dressed or undressed, such as \quotes{If I inadvertently shared my camera and was not dressed appropriately for work.} (P\_155) and \quotes{If i was in the nude thinking my camera was off but it actually wasn't} (P\_143), as well as inappropriate behaviors or conversations.